UPDATE: Ströbel will be closed on the 14th and 15th of May. From Monday, 18.05. we are happy to serve you again.

 When does the PPWR apply? – Understanding the timeline

-The PPWR will be introduced in stages and further developed through 2030.
+The PPWR will be introduced gradually and further developed through 2030.

-• 12 August 2026 – the regulation starts to apply (first binding requirements, e.g. data and documentation obligations).
+12 August 2026 – Application of the regulation begins (first binding requirements).

-• From 2028 – additional requirements (e.g. technical specifications, material classifications).
+From 2028 – further requirements (e.g. technical specifications, material classifications).

-• By 2030 – all packaging should in principle be recyclable; minimum standards as well as recycled-content and design requirements will be further specified and/or tightened.
+By 2030 – all packaging should generally be recyclable; minimum standards, recycled content and design requirements will be further specified or tightened.

-This makes it clear: the regulation will not take effect fully on a single date, but rather establishes a multi-year adjustment and implementation framework.
+This makes it clear: The regulation does not enter into full force on a single date, but establishes a multi-year framework for adaptation and implementation.

 How is Ströbel preparing for the PPWR?